 Learn about emerging areas in risk-lowering drugs for women at higher risk of breast cancer.

-A more drastic option for lowering breast cancer risk is to have a prophylactic bilateral mastectomy.
-This surgery involves removing both breasts to try to keep cancer from developing.
+A drastic option for lowering breast cancer risk is to have a prophylactic bilateral mastectomy (learn more).
+This surgery removes both breasts to try to keep cancer from developing.

-Because regular breast cancer screening and tamoxifen (or raloxifene) are effective in greatly reducing risk, most women with LCIS choose these options over prophylactic bilateral mastectomy.
+Because tamoxifen and raloxifene are effective in greatly reducing risk, most women with LCIS choose this option (along with recommended breast cancer screening) over prophylactic bilateral mastectomy.